 Some reviews stated that the sheath is slippery and can slip off your leg during a dive.
 This is not a problem if you place your knife inside your BC but, if you are going to get a sheath, it should work.
 Other reviews stated how they think the knife’s quality is low–however, I believe that the reviewer was new to dive knives in general because this knife’s quality is not bad at all.
 He was just unused to the plastic handle.

 The knife is of good size but I dislike how it has only a serrated edge.
 For the same price, you can find a mixed edge.
 If you would be diving in areas with mostly manmade clutter, this is a great knife.

 This knife has a 5 inch long titanium blade that ends in either a blunt or sharp point.
 The knife has a hollow ground edge as well as a serrated edge.
 The sheath is much better than the last one and will not fall off easily.
 There is really no real difference from what I can tell between this knife and the last knife beyond those points.

 This knife received a 3.5 star rating on Amazon but it has only 5 reviews.
 2 of the reviews come from reviewers who are new to diving and, therefore, their 1 star reviews must be taken with some salt.
 The other 3 reviews all gave the knife 5 stars.

 What I really like about this knife is that the serration are much larger than the serration of the Promate dive knife.
 This allows you to sharpen it easier–but don’t expect to be sharpening it regularly since titanium is incredibly hard.

 You can’t hit the back of the knife with a rock and use it to chop down a tree like what Bear Grylls did, but I’m sure no one who dives regularly would use that feature of a knife either.
-For $10 more than the Promate knife, this knife is a steal.
+For a few bucks more than the Promate knife, this knife is a steal.